Death toll in Pakistan mosque suicide bombing rises to 15

-QUETTA, Pakistan (Reuters) - The death toll from a bombing at a mosque in the southwestern Pakistani city of Quetta rose to 15 on Saturday, officials said, in an escalation of militant violence.
+QUETTA, Pakistan (Reuters) - The death toll from a suicide bombing at a mosque in the southwestern Pakistani city of Quetta rose to 15 on Saturday, officials said.

-The suicide bombing ripped through the mosque during Friday evening prayers, killing 13 people at that time and wounding more than 20, police said.
+The blast during Friday evening prayers wounded at least 20 other people, police said.

 Islamic State claimed its suicide bomber carried out the attack to target an Afghan Taliban seminary.